 - Optional signing ensures a guaranteed overall file content; backups are therefore authenticated and safe from external modification

-- Signing algorithms are selectable including SHA256, SHA3 or MD5 any other with RSA, DSA, or ECDSA
+- Signing algorithms are selectable including SHA256, SHA3 or MD5 or any other with RSA, DSA, or ECDSA

 - Multiple X509 certificates and their trust chains or bare public keys are stored in the file and organized automatically